 Free Weekly “Office Hours” with Cloud Posse

-After registering, you will receive a confirmation email and invite containing information about joining the meeting.
+After registering, you will receive a confirmation email containing information about joining the meeting.